raghavthapar/Github-Notes/TimeTravelling.md

 - git restore is a command that replaces git checkout.
 - **`git restore <filename>`** will restore the content to the most recent commit.
-- **`git restore --source commitHash/HEAD~n`** will take the file back to a particular commit that we want.
+- **`git restore --source commitHash/HEAD~n <filename>`** will take the file back to a particular commit that we want.
 And to revert back to the orignal method, we can just use the first command.

 - **`git restore --staged <filename>`** - this command unstages a file that is staged to be committed.